 - Christi Smith, track and field (heptathlon), 2000 (story)

-One of the unique nicknames in all of intercollegiate athletics belongs to The University of Akron.
+One of the most distinctive nicknames in intercollegiate athletics belongs to Akron.

-In 1925, a campus-wide contest was held to choose a nickname for UA.
-Suggestions submitted by students, faculty and alumni included Golden Blue Devils, Tip Toppers, Rubbernecks, Hillbillies, Kangaroos and Cheveliers.
+In 1925, a campus-wide contest was held to choose a nickname.
+Suggestions submitted by students, faculty and alumni included:

 After a three-way vote—one by the student body, one by the University lettermen and one by the local sports writers and faculty representatives—the winner was the "Zippers," inspired from a very popular rubber overshoe (over 500,000 sold the first year) invented by Akron’s B.F.
 Goodrich Co.